In this tutorial we will examine what happens when you use DNS to lookup or resolve a domain name to an IP address.

 So you ask John who again might know and give you the answer or again he might suggest you ask someone else. ( another referral)

 This continues until you get an answer.

 On the other hand you could also just ask bob, and tell him to get back to you when he’s found the answer.
 In this case Bob does all the chasing for you.

-These exact processes are used when resolving names to IP addresses using DNS.
+These exact processes are used when doing a domain name to IP address Lookup using DNS.